-Detailed dispersion modelling has been undertaken for the area in Swansea Urban Area where exceedances of the annual mean target value have been measured.
+Detailed dispersion modelling has been undertaken for the area in Swansea Urban Area where exceedances of the annual mean TV have been measured.
 This includes detailed modelling of Ni emissions from the Wall Colmonoy site, an industrial source located close to the Pontardawe Tawe Terrace monitoring site (see Figure 2).
 The Wall Colmonoy site is located close to the boundary of the Swansea Urban Area agglomeration zone and the South Wales zone and therefore the modelled area extends into both zones.
-The modelling has been has been used to assess the likely spatial scale of the exceedance.
-The conclusions from this dispersion modelling study were that it is likely there was an exceedance of Ni target value in both the South Wales and Swansea Urban Area zones in 2013 and this exceedance was likely to have extended over a spatial area of relevance to the directive (at least 250 m x 250 m for industrial locations).
-The assessed exceedance of the target value in the South Wales zone based on modelling is less certain than the assessed exceedance of the Swansea Urban area zone which is assessed based on measurements for the reasons discussed in Appendix 1 of the report on measures for Swansea UK0027.
+The modelling has been used to assess the likely spatial scale of the exceedance.
+The conclusions from this dispersion modelling study were that it is likely there was an exceedance of Ni TV in both the South Wales and Swansea Urban Area zones in 2014 and this exceedance was likely to have extended over a spatial area of relevance to the directive (at least 250 m x 250 m for industrial locations).
+The assessed exceedance of the TV in the South Wales zone based on modelling is less certain than the assessed exceedance of the Swansea Urban area zone which is assessed based on measurements for the reasons discussed in Appendix 1 of the report on measures for Swansea UK0027.

-Due to the discrepancy between the measured and modelled levels of Ni at the known location of exceedance (Pontardawe Tawe Terrace) in the adjacent Swansea Urban Area Agglomeration, the Welsh Government plan to undertake further detailed assessments.
-This will help to improve the confidence in the source apportionment and identification of the predominant sources, and confirm the spatial extent of the exceedance.
+Due to the discrepancy between the measured and modelled levels of Ni at the known location of exceedance (Pontardawe Tawe Terrace) in the adjacent Swansea Urban Area Agglomeration, the Welsh Government undertook further detailed assessments to improve the confidence in the source apportionment and identification of the predominant sources, and confirm the spatial extent of the exceedance.
 Details of these additional assessments are presented in Appendix 1 of the report on measures for Swansea UK0027.

 Table 2.
-Measured annual mean Ni concentrations in the South Wales zone UK0041 from 2004 to 2013 (ngm-3).
+Measured annual mean Ni concentrations in the South Wales zone UK0041 from 2004 to 2014 (ngm-3).
 Percentage data capture is shown in parentheses.

-Station (EoI code) Zone 2004 2005 2006 2007 2008 2009 2010 2011 2012 2013 Cwmystwyth UK0041 0.56 0.31 0.46 0.46 (2) 0.49 0.39 0.33 0.37 (GB0854A) (100) (89) (87) 0.46 (2) (72) (89) (48) (80)
+Station (Eol code) Zone 2004 2005 2006 2007 2008 2009 2010 2011 2012 2013 2014 Cwmystwyth (GB0854A) UK0041 0.56 (100) 0.31 (89) 0.46 (87) 0.46 (2) 0.49 (72) 0.39 (89) 0.33 (48) 0.37 (80) 0.48 (98)

-Figure 2 Exceedance situation South Wales [Ni_UK0041_2013_1].
+Figure 2, Exceedance situation South Wales [Ni\UK0041\2014\1].
 Exceeding grid squares are marked red.
-Locations of local industrial sites Wall Colmonoy works at Pontardawe and Vale Europe Ltd Clydach refinery and the locations local monitoring stations are also shown.
+Locations of local industrial sites Wall Colmonoy works at Pontardawe and Vale Europe Ltd Clydach refinery and the locations of local monitoring stations are also shown.
 Hatched grid squares are assigned to Swansea Urban Area agglomeration zone UK0027 and do not form part of this exceedance situation.